OniProgramming/AplicatieVreme/README.md

 The code sends a request to the APIs of the selected city and through python django framework we convert the json API file into a dictionary with values ​​that will receive the requested data.
 Then in an html page we display the results.

 The APIs were taken from https://openweathermap.org/api

+After we type the comand runserver in git bash and we open our broweser and type localhost:8000 we will get this page: